sailscastshq/sails-pay/README.md

 ## Sponsors

-If you'd like to become a sponsor, please click on the sponsor button below 💜
+If you'd like to become a sponsor, check out [DominusKelvin](https://github.com/sponsors/DominusKelvin) sponsor page and tiers.
-<iframe src="https://github.com/sponsors/DominusKelvin/card" title="Sponsor DominusKelvin" height="225" width="600" style="border: 0;"></iframe>